 8. What a Difference a Duke Makes (School for Dukes)

 This one is for the fan of romance readers who love single dads.
-So our main hero (Edgar Rochester) is very brilliant at his job.
+So our main hero (Edgar Rochester) is brilliant at his job.
 He’s an inventor, and he works at the train station.
-In this place, he tries to make sure that the railroads and trains are built properly so that people can travel.
+In this place, he tries to ensure that the railroads and trains are built properly so people can travel.
 So he’s focused on his work, and he’s a workaholic.
-But what Edgar doesn’t know what to do is to take care of his twins at home.
+But Edgar doesn’t know what to do to take care of his twins at home.
 So he hires our main heroine (Mari) as a governess, not checking in on her background.

-Mari and Edgar quickly realize that they have a great working relationship.
+Mari and Edgar quickly realized that they had a great working relationship.
 She’s got a good handle on the kids.
 Edgar doesn’t expect to have this strong attraction for her and this sexual tension that happens when they’re in a room together.
 Afterward, this book was so good that there were so many heartwarming scenes with our characters.

-Edgar learns to be a proper father and learns what it takes to be a proper man of the household, caring about the emotions of his twins and learning about their stories.
-Mari fits in the family well, and it breaks your heart when certain things happen.
-There are a lot of beautiful scenes in this book that made me a little bit emotional.
-So it is my all-time favorite medieval romance novel.
+Edgar learns to be a proper father and man of the household, caring about his twins’ emotions and learning about their stories.
+Mari fits in well with the family, and it breaks your heart when certain things happen.
+Many beautiful scenes in this book made me a bit emotional, so it is my all-time favorite medieval romance novel.

 Author: Lenora Bell